sgvlug/website/content/pages/about.md

 --------

 We typically meet at [Burger Continental](http://www.burgercontinentalpasadena.com/) in Pasadena on the 2nd Thursday of the month.
 But just to be sure, please see the latest announcement on our website or meetup.com for each month's meeting location.

+Join us for dinner and presentations.
+Dinner begins and 7 pm and any presentations will start after most people have recieved their food or 8 pm, whichever comes first.
+Parking for Burger Continental is off of California Blvd just west of Lake Ave in the Pavillions parking lot.